darka/darka-blog-src/content/posts/python-enum-comparison.md

 Although we can compare the values directly, comparing members and their values evaluates to `False`.

-To avoid issues with comparisons, a simple solution is to use automatic values:
+One way to avoid issues with comparisons, is to use automatic values:

 {{< highlight python >}}
 >>> from enum import Enum, auto